 - There are many deadlines mandated by the SSA.
 Certain portions of documentation must be provided by certain dates.
 Applicants must file appeals within a certain time frame.
 All applications must be completed fully and properly.
 People who fail to meet these requirements will struggle to get approved.

-- If your disability application is denied, you have a scant 60 days to file necessary documentation for your appeal.
+- If your disability application is denied, you have only 60 days to file necessary documentation for your appeal.

-Lawyers are also advantageous in the case of appeals.
+Lawyers also provide advantages in the case of appeals.
 There are currently four levels of social security disability appeals.

 These levels include: